-Syphilis Is Sexually Transmitted Infection (STIs) Caused by a bacterium known as Treponema pallidum.
+Syphilis Is Sexually Transmitted Infection (STDs) Caused by a bacterium known as Treponema pallidum.

 The first sign of syphilis is a small, painless sore.
 It can appear on the genitals, rectum or mouth.
 This ulcer Shankri Is called.
 People often do not notice it then or at all.

 Diagnosing syphilis can be difficult because some people may have it for years without any symptoms.
 However, the earlier syphilis is detected, the better.
 Syphilis, which goes untreated for a long time, can cause serious damage to such important organs as the heart and brain.